PEXANE2/azure-docs.tr-tr/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Sorun

-Kullanıcı hata iletisini `Error fetching access token`alır.
+Kullanıcı hata iletisini alır `Error fetching access token` .

 ### <a name="cause"></a>Nedeni